 What are the Benefits of a Premium Deposit Account?

-There are several benefits to using a PDA combined with an Indexed Universal Life policy:
+ToggleThere are several benefits to using a PDA to fund an IUL policy:

-- The insurance company will pay a competitive interest rate on the funds that are on deposit which allows the policyholder to earn interest in the insurance policy and interest on the premium dollars before they are even paid into the policy.
+- The insurance company will pay a competitive interest rate on the funds that are on deposit, which allows the policyholder to earn interest in the insurance policy and interest on the premium dollars before they are even paid into the policy.

-How does the Premium Deposit Account Work?
+How Does the Premium Deposit Account Work?

-Instead of depositing a lump-sum directly into your insurance policy, the applicant would deposit the lump-sum into the premium deposit account.
-The first annual premium is withdrawn immediately to fund the insurance policy for the first year but the remaining money will remain in the PDA and earn interest.
+Instead of depositing a lump sum directly into your insurance policy, the applicant would deposit the lump sum into the premium deposit account.
+The first annual premium is withdrawn immediately to fund the insurance policy for the first year, but the remaining money will remain in the PDA and earn interest.
 Each subsequent year, the annual premium is reduced by the interest earned on the funds in the PDA.

 Payment Year | PDA Debit Amount | Interest Paid | Annual Premium |